awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

   The status doesn't transition from `replication degraded` to `error`, unless an error occurs during the degraded state\.
 + ****error**** – An error has occurred with the replication\.
 Check the **Replication Error** field in the Amazon RDS console or the event log to determine the exact error\.
 For more information about troubleshooting a replication error, see [Troubleshooting a MySQL Read Replica Problem](USER_MySQL.Replication.ReadReplicas.md#USER_ReadRepl.Troubleshooting)\.
 + ****terminated** \(MariaDB, MySQL, or PostgreSQL only\)** – Replication is terminated\.
 This occurs if replication is stopped for more than 30 consecutive days, either manually or due to a replication error\.
-In this case, Amazon RDS terminates replication between the source DB instance and all read replicas\.
+In this case, Amazon RDS terminates replication between the primary DB instance and all read replicas\.
 Amazon RDS does this to prevent increased storage requirements on the source DB instance and long failover times\.

   Broken replication can affect storage because the logs can grow in size and number due to the high volume of errors messages being written to the log\.
 Broken replication can also affect failure recovery due to the time Amazon RDS requires to maintain and process the large number of logs during recovery\.
 + ****stopped** \(MariaDB or MySQL only\)** – Replication has stopped because of a customer\-initiated request\.